julianjumper/run_egglog/readme.md

 ## Example in Egglog

-Let us define the Mux example frome above in Egglog!<br>
+Let us define the Mux example from above in Egglog!<br>
 Obviously, we need to define a Multiplexer.
-But first, we need some kind of singals, which are represented as `a`, `b` and `s` in the example.
+But first, we need some kind of signals, which are represented as `a`, `b` and `s` in the example.
 Let's call it `Wire`:

 ```
 (sort Expr)
 (constructor Wire (String i64) Expr)
 ```

 This defines a new constructor for a `Wire`.
 The `sort` keyword defines a new datatype (the developers of Egglog say the reason to use the name `sort` has no particular reason).
 The things we add to a datatype, like `Wire`, are functions.
-Functions take inputs and give an output of any type and have a "merge behaviour" which defines how to solve conflicts between the output value of two equivalent objects.
+Functions take inputs and give an output of any type and have a "merge behaviour" which defines how to solve conflicts between the output value of two equivalent objects (more on that [later](#functions)).
 But as you may have noticed, we used a constructor.
-A constructor, on the other hand, is a function, that returns a value of its own type and don't need to have a merge behaviour specified.
+A constructor, on the other hand, is a function, that returns a value of its own type and doesn't need to have a merge behaviour specified.
 In this example, the constructor is called `Wire` and has two inputs of type `String` and `i64` (both are inbuilt datatypes) and outputs itself - which is an Expr. <br>
 Later, it can be called with this syntax: `(Wire "s" 1)`.<br>

 Now, we can continue to implement the functions we need for the example.<br>